harlanhaskins/swift/docs/SIL.rst

   %1 = objc_method %0 : $T, #T.method!1.foreign : $@convention(objc_method) U -> V
   // %0 must be of a class type or class metatype $T
-  // #T.method.curried must be a reference to an Objective-C method of T or
+  // #T.method!1 must be a reference to an Objective-C method of T or
-  // of one of its superclasses, and will be curried.
+  // of one of its superclasses, at uncurry level == 1
   // %1 will be of type $U -> V

 Performs Objective-C method dispatch using ``objc_msgSend()``.